 Conflicts and Ethics.
 Contractor will uphold high ethical standards and is prohibited from: (a) holding or acquiring an interest that would conflict with this Contract; (b) doing anything that creates an appearance of impropriety with respect to the award or performance of the Contract; (c) attempting to influence or appearing to influence any State employee by the direct or indirect offer of anything of value; or (d) paying or agreeing to pay any person, other than employees and consultants working for Contractor, any consideration contingent upon the award of the Contract.
 Contractor must immediately notify the State of any violation or potential violation of these standards.
 This Section applies to Contractor, any parent, affiliate, or subsidiary organization of Contractor, and any subcontractor that performs Contract Activities in connection with this Contract.

 Compliance with Laws.
-Contractor must comply with all federal, state and local laws, rules and regulations.
+Contractor must comply with all applicable federal, state and local laws, rules and regulations provided these are directly applicable to Contractor as equipment manufacturer.

 Reserved.